War and Social Upheaval: World War II Air Campaign (1939-45)

 Military Doctrine

 World War I saw the first appearance of combat air craft in modern war (1914).
-The plane had only been invented 11 years early by the Wright Brothers in America.
+The airplane had only been invented 11 years earlier by the Wright Brothers in America.
 The War resulted in the rapid expanion in aviation technology.
-Air operations were mostly reconisance and tactical operations.
-The combatant countries were preparing a massive strategic bombing campaign.
-The War ended, however, before the strategic campaigns were launched.
+Air operations during World War I were mostly reconisance and tactical operations.
+The Allies were preparing a massive strategic bombing campaign.
+The War ended, however, before the strategic campaign could be launched.
 Military experts afer the War argued about the furure nature of war and the role of air power.
 One of the most influential thinkers was an Italian strategist, Giulio Doubet.
 He argued that a strategic bombing force could prevent another terrible land war which had caused millions of death.
 He argued that the heavily armed bomber would always get through fighter and other air defense systems.
 And thus a country before all else should buid a strategic bombing force because no country would dare invade a country with such a force.
 He argued that fighter defenses and close air support were wasted resources.
 [Doubet] It is difficult to assess the impact of Doubet's strategic thesis, but he did establish the basic alternatives avalable to military planners.
 The British pursued a dual track approach with both tactical and strategic arms.
 The United States at first gave great attention t building a strategic bomber, in part to avoid the casualties that would result from aland campaign.
 The result was thefamed B-19 Flying Fortress.
 NAZI Germany chose the other alternative and built a tactical force.
 This was not because some Luftwaffe planners did not want a strategic bombing force.
 It was because German industry did not have the capacity to build both a tactical and strategic force.
 And because Hitler and Göring formed the Luftwaffe by attracting Wehrmacht personnel, the Luftwaffe became a basically tactical force focused on close-air support of the Wehrmacht and its Panzers.
 This of course violated Doubet's thesis as he saw no need for close inter-service cooperation.
 The German Luftwaffe at the start of the War was the only national airforce that had engaged in this inter-service planning.

 Aviation Industries

 The airplane had been invented in America by two bicycle mechanics, the Wright Brothers (1903).
-At the time of World War I, however, the United States did not have modern combst aircraft.
+At the time of World War I, however, the United States did not have modern combat aircraft.
 When America entered the War (1917), it had to use British and French planes.
 In the inter-war period, several countries developed important aircraft industries: America, Britain, France, Germany, Italy, Japan, and the Soviet Union.
 A key to building modern aircraft was aluminum.
 Thus a country's potential to build aircraft was the size of its aluminum industry.
 Aluminum production not only required bauxite, but vast quantities of electrical power.
 Some World War II planes were built with plywood (the British Mosquito and the German FW-190), but most were built with aluminum.
 Until the NAZI-take over in 1933, national aviation industries primarily depended on civilian demand.
 And here the largest civil aviation industry was in the United States.
-Pasenger aircraft were needed by a country the United States where as smaller countries had no great need for aircraft in domestic transport.
-Aircraft had played only a minor role in World war I. This was to be very different in World War II and the aviation industries of the beligerant countries had a major impact on the War.
+Passenger aircraft were needed by a country like the United States when smaller countries had no great need for aircraft in domestic transport.
+Aircraft had played only a minor role in World War I. This was to be very different in World War II and the aviation industries of the beligerant countries had a major impact on the War.

 National Air Forces

 It was the Lufwaffe which dominated Europe for the first 3 years of the War.
 It looked for a time that the Luftwaffe would win the War for the NAZIs.
 It was the Royal Air Force, however, that delivered the force defeat to Hitler's military.
 Germany began the War with a strategic and industrial capability inferior to that of the countries Hitler planned to conquer.
 Part of the NAZI concept of war was to wage it with superior technology.
 The NAZI defeat so early in the War should have given Hitler pasuse.
 It did not.
-Air Marshall Sir Arthur "Bomber" Harris when he was appointed to lead the RAF's Bomber Command stated that the Germans began the War with the unrealistic assumption that they would bomb enememy cities, but German cities would not be bombed.
+Air Marshall Sir Arthur 'Bomber' Harris when he was appointed to lead the RAF's Bomber Command stated that the Germans began the War with the unrealistic assumption that they would bomb enememy cities, but German cities would not be bombed.
 The British at the time were outproducing the Germans.
 The Luftwaffe destroyed the Red Air Force in the first few days of Barbarossa.
-It dod not, however, destroy the Soviet aircraft industry.
+It did not, however, destroy the Soviet aircraft industry.
 Relocated Soviet began factories begun producing improved aircraft types in huge numbers.
 The Allies significantly underestimated the effectiveness of Japanese aircraft and the result was the loss od wide areas of Southeast Asia and the Paciic in 1942.
 More than any other country the United States decided to fight the War with a massive air force.
 About 25 percent of American war spending was devoted to the air war.
 Not only was this a greater share than Germany devoted to the Luftwaffe, the industrial capacity of America was much greater than that of Germany.
 The British focused on bombers.
 The Americans produced a wide range of aircraft for its various commands as well as for its allies.
 It took some time for the Allies to perfect tactics and production priorities, but by 1944 the Allies unleased a torrent of destruction, first on Germany and then on Japan that was in terms of destruction was unprecedented in modern warfare.

 Campaigns

 The morality of the air campaign is a still hotly debated question.
 At the time, none of the major combatant countries with bombing formations (Britain, Germany, Italy, Japan, and the United States) questioned their own use of bombing on moral grounds.
 America and Britain accused NAZI Germany of war crimes when it conducted terror bombing of cities with that explicit goal.
 The Japanese did the same in China.
 After the the NAZIs began using this tactic, both America and Britain subsequently launched much more massive assaults on German and later Japanese cities.
 Although the goal was never described explicity as terror, the differences if you were a German civilian would be difficult to determine.
 The German foreign minister coming to Washington in November 2002 recalled cowering in a bomb shelter during the Allied bombing.
 A HBC reader remembers the glow in the night sky from raging firesc in a nearby city after Allied bombing runs.
-Much of the debate over the morality of the aerial campaign really or questins on the morality of ar itself.
-There are questions, however, tat pertain uniquely to the World War II aerial campaign itself.
+Much of the debate over the morality of the aerial campaign really or questions on the morality of war itself.
+There are questions, however, that pertain uniquely to the World War II aerial campaign itself.
 HBC does not seek to answer these questions.
 A thorough discussion would be a study in itself.
 We do believe, however, that it is important to pose some of the major questions.

 Sources